a family's journey through 1960s Berkeley

-1968 — Siren songs and loosened bonds.
-War, campaign slogans, and assassination.
 When the Raysons leave D.C. for the gathering anarchy of Berkeley, each embraces the moment in a hippie paradise that’s fast becoming a cultural ground zero.
-As family and school fade away in a tear gas fog, young Alice feels an ambiguous freedom in the 1960s counterculture.
-Following the Summer of Love, she must find her way through a new world where street signs hang backward and there’s a bootleg candy called Orange Sunshine.
+As People’s Park fades away in a tear gas fog, young Alice feels an ambiguous freedom in the 1960s counterculture.
+She must find her way through a new world where street signs hang backward and there’s a bootleg candy called Orange Sunshine.

 “Playground Zero is an exceptional piece of literary fiction that puts Sarah Relyea in a league of her own.
-The characters are unique and authentic to the era and geography, each maneuvering through a labyrinth at a time when the United States was propelled into the sphere of real change.” — Readers’ Favorite (5-star review)
+The characters are unique and authentic to the era and geography.” — Readers’ Favorite (5-star review)

 “This intense retrospective on people yanked out of the strait-laced Fifties and tossed into a culture of anything goes will appeal to readers wanting to learn more about Berkeley’s days of rage.” — G. J. Berger, Historical Novel Society